 What is the purpose of Cervical Medial Branch Blocks?

 Pain can be produced from the facet joints in many cases of neck pain.
 Performing Cervical Medial Branch Blocks helps to clarify whether the pain is coming from these little joints.
 If your facet joints are producing most of your neck pain, you will get significant relief while the local anaesthetic is still working (normally 24 hours or so).
 In a handful of cases, the temporary nerve block produces relief that lasts for weeks or months.
 Even if the duration of relief is much shorter than this, it can help with making a diagnosis of the source of your pain and thus directing further treatment efforts.

 How are Cervical Medial Branch Blocks done?

-We offer light sedation as part of the procedure if you would like it, though it isn't essential to the success of the injection.
-The sedation means you won't remember the injection but it's a long way short of a full general anaesthetic.
-You won't be able to drive for 24 hours after having sedation, and you will have to fast for 4 hours before you arrive.
+We offer light sedation as part of the procedure if you would like it, though it isn’t essential to the success of the injection.
+The sedation means you won’t remember the injection but it’s a long way short of a full general anaesthetic.
+Please note that you will not be able to drive for 24 hours after your procedure.

 What happens after the injection?

 You will be observed in the recovery room for 30-60 minutes and be free to leave the hospital soon after that.

 If you have pain at the site of the injection you should use a cold pack and some paracetamol (Panadol, Herron, Panamax) or Ibuprofen (Herron Blue, Neurofen) in the recommended doses for a couple of days.